mpusz/wg21-papers/src/2980R0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 and just use `double` to express quantity values which lead to safety issues by accidentally using values representing the wrong quantity or having an incorrect unit.

+## Broad industry value

+When people think about industries that could use physical quantities and unit libraries, they think of a few companies related to aerospace, autonomous cars, or embedded industries.
+That is all true, but there are many other potential users for such a library.

+Here is a list of some less obvious candidates:

+- Manufacturing,
+- maritime industry,
+- freight transport,
+- military,
+- 3D design,
+- robotics,
+- audio,
+- medical devices,
+- national laboratories,
+- scientific institutions and universities,
+- all kinds of navigation and charting,
+- GUI frameworks,
+- finance (including HFT),
+- and many more.

+As we can see, the applications of such a library are vast and are not limited to applications involving specifically physical units.
+Any software that involves measurements, or operations on counts of some standard or domain-specific quantities, could benefit from a zero-cost abstraction for operating on quantity values and their units.

 ## Standardizing existing practice

 Plenty of physical units libraries have been available to the public for many years.
 Through the years,